neelsmith/latin101/docs/schedule/part1/forms/index.md

 #### Third declension

+This is an example of a feminine noun.
+You should also be able to decline neuter second-declension nouns like *nomen, nominis*.

 | Case | Singular | Plural |
 | --- | --- |  --- |
 | Nominative | mater | matr-es |